cestrrada/Portfolio/_projects/pacman.md

 version: 2.0
 featured: pacman/featured.jpg
-excerpt: A PAC-MAN clone written in C++ using SFML.
+description: A PAC-MAN clone written in C++ using SFML.
 ---

 ### Overview